Geoalert/mapflow-docs-en/docs_userguides/pipelines.rst

 * **Building heights** - building height estimation by the length of the shadow and the visible part of the wall.
 Shift to the building footprint.

+|:cityscape:| **High-density housing**

+High-density housing AI-mapping model improves buildings automatic mapping in areas with terraced and other similar densely standing buildings, such as in the Middle East, in Africa etc.

 |:christmas_tree:| **Forest**

 Extracting the forest masks from RGB images of high resolution (2 meters) without classification by type, density and heights.